 Derive and implement measures

 Once you understand the root cause you need to address it.
 If the cause is a flaw in the implementation, you need to ask: How can I prevent the process from slipping again?
 The answer usually is to be found in the design of the process or the control mechanism.
+In this article, we have summarized how you can optimize internal processes.

 In the case of incorrect assumptions, you first of all need to replace faulty assumption.
 Afterwards, you need to assess how, based on your updated knowledge, you ought to proceed.